Skip to Main Content

 Guidance on citing references for students at the University of Reading

-To produce a citation for any kind of material in any style, you will need four pieces of information:
+To produce a full reference for any kind of material in any style, you will need four pieces of information:

 • author/s and/or editor/s